Communities & Memberships

 Unfortunately, Discord isn’t brandable (apart from light and dark mode and some limited channel personalization).
 But it does have some cool options for stickers–some come included and your members can pay for more with a Nitro boost.
 But remember that this money goes to Discord–not to you.

 Discord isn’t the place for paid memberships.
-Although it does technically have a few membership options, you need to be 1.
-U.S. based, 2.
-In good standing, and 3.
-Approved.
-And even if you cover these things, Discord takes 10% of all your revenue.
+Although it does technically have a few membership options, Discord takes 10% of all your revenue.
+Add an extra 30% for iOS sales, and you can’t sell on Android.
+It’s limited.

 Discord features